How to Build Credit in College

 Here are a few guidelines to ensure a strong start to your financial history:

 - Apply for a credit card with a low limit.
 Without a credit history, you may have some trouble convincing a creditor to trust you.
-You may have more luck with a credit card from your bank (guaranteed by your checking account) or a secured card.
+You may have more luck with a credit card from your bank or a secured credit card.
 Charge small amounts every month and pay off your balance at the end of each billing cycle.
 Showing lenders that you can handle even a small amount of credit will help prove that you can manage larger loans.

 - Make your payments on time, every time.
 Whether it’s rent, student loans, car payments or your credit card payments, do not pay late.
 You will have to pay late fees and penalties, your interest rate may go up and your credit score will take a hit, proving you are not handling your finances well.